 - 1 medium sized tomato, chopped

-- a pinch of asafoetida
+- 1 generous pinch asafoetida (hing)

-- ½ tsp turmeric powder
+- ½ teaspoon turmeric powder

 - salt as required